jveens/foundation_html5_animation/notes.md

 For screen-wrapping, we chage the position of the object once it goes off the screen.
 We let the object move *completely* off the canvas before we reposition.
 #### Bouncing
 To bounce an object we want to reverse it's velocity: If it bounces on the top or bottom, reverse the Y velocity.
 If it bounces on the left or right, bounce the X velocity.
 To reverse the velocity, just multiply by -1.
+We want to take care that the object we're bouncing does not leave the screen - not even a little bit.
+This will give an unrealistic effect, we want to avoid this!
+When we reverse the velocity, we want to ensure that the position of the ball is directly against the edge of the canvas.
+If we don't do this, the object can get stuck within the boundry of the canvas - stuck in an endless loop of velocity reversal.
+In our if statement we will position the object exactly to where our statement is checking for it.
+Steps:	1.
+Check if it went past the boundry.
+		2. Reposition the object on the edge.
+		3. Reverse velocity.